Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos: Trigger Studies for Impulsive Events

 These measurements compare well with simulation results shown by the solid lines in the left-hand plot of Figure~\ref{fig:efficiency}.
 The simulated curves include 5000 events in which the average impulse response of each antenna is added to the appropriate level of uncorrelated system noise (75~K for our system plus 300~K of room temperature thermal noise).
+We chose to simulate 5000 events to achieve standard errors that are $<$1\%.

-The simulation is extrapolated to larger phased arrays as shown on the right-hand plot in Figure~\ref{fig:efficiency}, and curves are shown for each size array at 10, 100, and 1000 Hz per-beam trigger rates.
+The simulation is extrapolated to larger phased arrays as shown on the right-hand plot in Figure~\ref{fig:efficiency}, and curves are shown for each size array at 10, 100, and 1000 Hz per-beam trigger rates, corresponding to the range of achieved rates in radio-detection experiments.
 The efficiency curves for the 8- and 16-antenna arrays assume equal impulse response for each antenna channel.
 A 16-antenna linear phased array that is set to trigger on impulsive events in a single beam at 100 Hz achieves a 50$\%$ efficiency at a SNR of about one.
-This is a significant improvement over single-antenna trigger thresholds, which reach 50\% efficiency at an SNR of about four at the same trigger threshold.
+This is an improvement of a factor of four in SNR over single-antenna trigger thresholds, which reach 50\% efficiency at an SNR of about four at the same trigger rate.